apache/fluo/docs/applications.md

     }
     ```

-3. Build a jar containing thses classes and include this jar in the `lib/` directory of your Fluo
+3. Build a jar containing these classes and include this jar in the `lib/` directory of your Fluo
     application.
 4. Configure your Fluo instance to use this observer provider by modifying the Observer section of
     [fluo.properties].